Hallow Road (2025) review – A road trip into trauma and boredom

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain horror movie endings, and put out horror movie ranking lists.
 Today we are checking out another allegorical horror movie in the form of Hallow Road (2025).

-Before we start, this movie is an absolute narrative mess so I have attempted to explain the ending in this Hallow Road (2025) Ending Explained article.
+Before we start, this movie is an absolute narrative mess so I have explained the ending to this film in this Hallow Road (2025) Ending Explained article.
 Go check it out if you are looking for answers but keep in mind that, unlike this review, that article has spoilers.

 Three of the last few movies I have reviewed have all fallen into that oh so annoying and overdone camp of allegorical horror.
 It is getting beyond frustrating.
 In Vitro, an allegory for living with an abuser; The Surrender, coping with grief; Descendent, overcoming past trauma.
 It wouldn’t be so bad if there was a couple of these films a year but there is one practically every week.